Damon Lusk

-Damon Lusk (born September 18, 1977) is an American professional stock car racing driver.
+Damon Lusk (born September 18, 1977) is an American former professional stock car racing driver.
 He primarily competed in the ARCA Re/Max Series, where he scored two wins in 53 starts between 2000 and 2009.
 In addition, he ran part-time in the NASCAR Busch Series for six years (each year from 1999 to 2005 excluding 2000).
 This most notably included his 2003 campaign, when he left ARCA to focus on competing in the Busch Series, where he ran eleven races for Tommy Baldwin Racing.

 Racing career

 Lusk entered NASCAR in 1997, competing in 28 NASCAR Northwest Series events from that year until 1999.
 He had the exact same stats in his 21 starts across two seasons with zero wins (1998 and 1999) in the NASCAR Southwest Series, but also won one pole position.
 After his three Northwest starts in 1999, specifically when he qualified his AOL/Kleenex No. 22 Chevy on the outside pole at Portland Speedway, he caught the eye of NASCAR Winston Cup Series driver Jimmy Spencer, who invited Lusk to drive his No. 12 Chevy in the Busch Series at Pikes Peak.
-He started dead last, but was able to improve enough to complete all but 8 laps, and finished the race in 34th position.
+He started dead last, but was able to improve enough to complete all but eight laps, and finished the race in 34th position.

 In 2001, Lusk made his first Truck Series start.
 He drove the No. 37 BayPak Ford for Derrike Cope's Quest Motor Racing team at Texas Motor Speedway.
-He had an impressive debut, starting 21st and finishing 11th.
+He had an impressive debut, starting 21st and finishing eleventh.
 This was the only race he ran in that truck.

 In 2002, Lusk was contacted by Tommy Baldwin Jr., a Winston Cup Series crew chief who wanted to form his own Busch Series team.
 Baldwin had driver Wally Dallenbach Jr. in for a few races.
 Lusk brought sponsorship from the West Virginia Department of Tourism to the No. 6 for the race at Richmond in September of that year.
 After qualifying 25th, Lusk was involved in an early wreck and finished 42nd.
 His next start came at Atlanta Motor Speedway, where Lusk started last on the grid but was able to drive through the field and finish 22nd in the race.
 In 2003, Sta-Rite agreed to a 10-race deal with Baldwin's team.
 This part-time schedule began at the season-opener at Daytona, where Lusk improved on his career best finish with a 21st.
 He was 22nd two weeks later at Las Vegas.
 At Texas Motor Speedway, Lusk was involved in a first-lap crash, relegating 43rd.
 For the rest of 2003, Lusk had a solid season.
-He was 18th at Loudon.
+He was eighteenth at Loudon.
 He was 12th at Michigan.
 Despite being a rookie, he only wrecked twice, and ended the season with an average finish was 25.5.